 The first is related to the air that we breathe underwater.
-On the one hand, pressurized oxygen, or hyperbaric oxygen, poses a threat to humans that is normally addressed by controlling the partial pressure of the mixture.
+On the one hand, pressurized oxygen, or hyperbaric oxygen, poses a threat to humans that is usually addressed by controlling the partial pressure of the mixture.
 So, while normal diving conditions are safe for most people, any changes in the levels of pressurized oxygen can have disproportionate effects on the fetus.

-Scientific studies on animals.
+Scientific studies on animals

 Of course, the way that rats and hamsters reproduce is different from humans, leading some scientists to focus on sheep, which have a similar placenta.
 According to one such study, the lambs in the womb did show signs of decompression illness even when the mothers didn’t have the same symptoms.
 In some cases, the damage was life-threatening.
-Though these results seem to be the most eye-opening, the study has also been criticized for its methods, with some skeptics blaming the equipment design for the bubbles in the embryos instead of normal diving practices.
+Though these results seem to be the most eye-opening, the study has also been criticized for its methods, with some skeptics blaming the equipment design for the bubbles in the embryos instead of standard diving practices.

-Is snorkeling a viable replacement?
+Is snorkeling a viable alternative?

 - Avoid holding your breath.
 Limiting oxygen to the fetus is a huge risk, so pregnant women should never hold their breath to dive down and get a closer look at something below the surface.
-Also make sure that the breathing tube is comfortable and unblocked to provide a steady flow of air.
+Also, make sure that the breathing tube is comfortable and unblocked to provide a steady flow of air.

 - Be aware of your surroundings.
-Even though you may be floating on the surface, it’s crucial to pay attention to anything that may cause injury, such as reef outcroppings or dangerous wildlife like sea anemones.
+Even though you may be floating on the surface, it’s crucial to pay attention to anything that may cause injuries, such as reef outcroppings or dangerous wildlife like sea anemones.

 Ultimately, Moms, the choice is yours.
 But while the verdict is still out on the safety of diving while pregnant, it’s important to consider all the available data to make sure you can make an informed decision about your diving practices!